Third-order correction to top-quark pair production near threshold I. Effective theory set-up and matching coefficients: Potential NRQCD

 As discussed in Section~\ref{sec:momentumregions} to perform the all-order resummation, a second matching procedure is required, by which the soft region and potential light fields (gluons and light quarks) are integrated out.
 This results in the potential NRQCD (PNRQCD) effective field theory~\cite{Beneke:1999qg,Beneke:1998jj,Pineda:1997bj,Pineda:1997ie,Brambilla:1999xf}.
 In PNRQCD the light fields are purely ultrasoft and the heavy quarks are potential, hence the terms in the effective Lagrangian can be assigned a unique scaling in the velocity expansion.
 The effective Lagrangian relevant to the third-order calculation takes the simple form

 where

 with $V_0=-\alpha_s/r$ the tree-level colour Coulomb potential.
-The PNRQCD Lagrangian consists of kinetic terms (first line; including the relativistic corrections proportional to ${\bffmath\partial^4}/m^3$), heavy-quark potential interactions (second line) and an ultrasoft interaction that contributes first at third order.
-The heavy-quark potentials generated in the the matching to PNRQCD should be considered as short-distance coefficients of the \mbox{PNRQCD} interactions.
+The PNRQCD Lagrangian consists of kinetic terms (first line; including the relativistic corrections proportional to ${\bffmath\partial^4}/m^3$), heavy-quark potential interactions (second line) and an ultrasoft interaction that contributes first at third order to the top production cross section near threshold.
+The heavy-quark potentials generated in the matching to PNRQCD should be considered as short-distance coefficients of the \mbox{PNRQCD} interactions.
 They are split into the tree-level Coulomb potential, which must be treated non-perturbatively and a remainder $\delta V_{ab;cd} (r,{\bffmath \partial})$, which represents a perturbation.
-To achieve a homogeneous velocity scaling the position argument of ultrasoft fields should be multipole-expanded in interactions with heavy quarks \cite{Labelle:1996en,Grinstein:1997gv,Beneke:1999zr}, which explains the space-time argument of $A_0$ and the chromo-electric field in the ultrasoft interaction terms.
+To achieve a homogeneous velocity scaling the position argument of ultrasoft fields should be multipole-expanded in interactions with heavy quarks \cite{Labelle:1996en,Grinstein:1997gv,Beneke:1999zr}, which explains the space-time argument of $A_0$ and the chromoelectric field in the ultrasoft interaction terms.

 As will be discussed below no further matching of the non-relativistic vector current is needed, that is $\psi^{\dag}\sigma^i\chi_{|\rm NRQCD} = \psi^{\dag}\sigma^i\chi_{|\rm PNRQCD}$ to the required accuracy.
 Thus, instead of (\ref{eq:G}), we have to calculate